On the sensitivity of CDAWG-grammars: Edge-sensitivity ingredients for CDAWG-grammars

 \subsection{Upper bound for total out-degrees of nodes w.r.t. $\Ntwo \cup \Q$}

-In this subsection, we consider an upper bound for the total out-degrees of nodes corresponding to the strings that are elements of $\Ntwo \cup \Q$.
-We divide the total out-edges of the nodes into two: the number $\uc(T)$ of \emph{the right-extensions of the non-crossing occurrences} and the number $\wc(T)$ of \emph{the right-extensions only in the crossing occurrences}, such that $\sum_{x \in \Ntwo\cup\Qnew}\D_{T'}(x) = \uc(T) + \wc(T)$.
+Here, we consider an upper bound for the total out-degrees of nodes corresponding to the strings that are elements of $\Ntwo \cup \Q$.
+We divide the total out-edges of the nodes into two: the number $\uc(T)$ of \emph{the right-extensions of the non-crossing occurrences} and the number $\wc(T)$ of \emph{the right-extensions only in the crossing occurrences}, such that $\sum_{x \in \Ntwo\cup\Q}\D_{T'}(x) = \uc(T) + \wc(T)$.

-For the first half $\uc(T)$, the right-extensions of $x$ with non-crossing occurrences in $T'$ does not exceed the right-extensions of $x$ in $T$ because the non-crossing occurrences are not affected by the edit.
+For $\uc(T)$, the right-extensions of $x$ with non-crossing occurrences in $T'$ does not exceed the right-extensions of $x$ in $T$ because the non-crossing occurrences are not affected by the edit.
 If $x\in \Ntwo$, then $x$ is not right-maximal in $T$.
-Thus, each node has at most one right-extension with non-crossing occurrences.
-On the other hand, if $x\in \Q$, then each nodes' right-extension with non-crossing occurrences does not exceed $\D_T(x)$.
-By summing up these, we have the following lemma:
+Thus, each node has at most one right-extension with non-crossing occurrences. \hfnote*{modified}{ On the other hand, each remaining right extension of $x\in \Q$ corresponds to the element of $E(T)\cap E(T')$ by definition.
+By summing up these, we get: